jprjr/tflac/README.md

 ## Usage

+### Detect your CPU features

+Call `tflac_detect_cpu()` before doing anything, like as early in your program as possible, before you create any threads etc.

+This will attempt to check your CPU type, and set some internal global variables.
+For example, if your CPU supports SSE2, the library will swap the default fixed-order calculators for a set that use SSE2.

 ### Get memory and initialize things.

 You'll have to create a tflac struct.
 The whole struct definition is